Homily (Reflection) for Second Sunday of Easter (Divine Mercy Sunday) (08th April, 2018) on the Gospel and the celebration

 Thought for today: What prevents you from receiving Christ’s Easter gift?

-Let us pray: Heavenly Father and God of Mercy, may we benefit fully from this unmerited gift so that we shall not be dammed forever – Amen.
+Let us pray: Merciful Father, may we benefit fully from this unmerited gift so as not to be dammed forever – Amen.

 You are free to share this reflection with others if you consider it worthy.